even-dev12/Understand-mp_Linpack/Parameters/README.md

 ### 3. Process Grid (P x Q)

 At the highest level, this controls the distribution of processes over a two-dimensional grid.
 P and Q are the dimensions of the grid.
+P and Q : the number of rows and columns in the process grid, respectively.

+P*Q must be the number of MPI processes that HPL is using.

+Choose P≤Q.

 Generally, what you want is: